-A common nightmare keeps most first-time home buyers awake at night: What if I get turned down for my mortgage loan?
-While it is natural to fret about this worst-case scenario, the chances of it actually happening are quite slim given the popularity of preapproval and the myriad ways mortgage lenders can adjust loan terms to get you the loan you both want.
+A common fear keeps most first-time home buyers awake at night: What if I get turned down for my mortgage loan?
+While it is natural to fret about this worst-case scenario, the chances of it actually happening are quite slim given the popularity of preapproval and the myriad ways mortgage lenders can adjust loan terms to get most every borrower a loan of some kind.

-Your lender has 30 days from your application date to explain in writing why the loan was denied.
+Your lender has 30 days from your application date to explain in writing why your loan was denied.
 This explanation, called an "adverse action notice," must state a specific reason for the denial.
-It also will tell you which federal agency to contact if you think the lender or mortgage broker has illegally discriminated against you.
+It also will tell you which Federal agency to contact if you think the lender or mortgage broker has illegally discriminated against you.

-The good news is that the three most common reasons for denial can be corrected in time: insufficient down payment, excessive debt and poor credit history.
-You can apply again once you have saved more money, paid down your car loan or credit card debt, or raised your credit score by diligently paying your bills on time for a while.
+The good news is that the three most common reasons for denial can be corrected in time: insufficient down payment, excessive debt, and poor credit history.
+You can apply again later, once you have saved more money, paid down your car loan or credit card debt, or raised your credit score by diligently paying bills on time.

-Just because one lender turns you down doesn't mean there aren't a dozen ready to approve your loan.
+Just because one lender turned you down doesn't mean there aren't a dozen others willing to approve you.
 Banks and mortgage companies set different underwriting criteria based on their own business objectives.
 Find one that's right for you.